-Assignment Details
+■ Assignment Details

-1. Case Presentation
+1. Primary Client Presentation

-Students may meet as often as each clinical day (with mutual agreement of the client) with their primary client to complete an assessment of the client and family with the focus on supporting self-care and family capacity.
-They will use interviews, observation, physical assessment, other health team members and multidisciplinary heath records.
+Students may meet as often as needed (with mutual agreement of the client) with their primary client to complete an assessment of the client and family with the focus on supporting self-care and family capacity.
+They will use interviews, observation, physical assessment, other health team members and multidisciplinary health records to obtain data.
 Students will pay particular attention to the abilities of the client and family and help them draw on these assets to foster their self-care.
 Students will collaborate with them to identify the relevant community resources they find useful.
 Students will consider client access to these resources and assist them to use them.
 As they work with the client and family, students will collaborate with them to identify health promotion, illness/injury prevention and or rehabilitation issues relevant to them and develop appropriate interventions.

-During the last week of the experience, students will have one hour to present the holistic assessment of the client, the community resources the client found useful, and the health promotion, illness/injury prevention and or rehabilitation strategies implemented.
-They will also discuss the process of developing partnership with the client and family, teaching/behaviour change issues, liaising with other health professionals, advocating for clients as they promote self-care and rehabilitation for this particular client and family.
-The home care nurses involved with the client may attend if they wish.
+During the last week of the experience, students will have 45 minutes to present the holistic assessment of the client, the community resources the client found useful, and the health promotion, illness/injury prevention and/or rehabilitation strategies implemented.
+They will also discuss the process of developing partnership with the client and family, teaching/behaviour change issues, liaison with other health professionals, and advocating for clients as they promoted self-care and rehabilitation for this particular client and family.
+The Homecare nurses involved with the client may attend if they wish.

-Students will choose a framework for thinking about assessment, community resources, health promotion, illness/injury prevention, rehabilitation and self-care.
-As they debrief their nursing experiences each week, they will consider these concepts as they apply to their clients.
-The NURS 7100, Community Nursing: Partnerships and Health course describes several perspectives that could be taken about community, health and partnership.
-The course also describes the Stage Model of behaviour change (Prochaska) that might be useful in developing the interventions appropriate for the family.
+Students will utilize Health Canada's Population Health Approach: Determinants of Health ( www.hc-sc.gc.ca/hppb/phdd/determinants/index.html) as a framework for thinking about assessment, community resources, health promotion, illness/injury prevention, rehabilitation and self-care.
+Other frameworks may be useful in providing structure for data gathering, care implementation and for organizing the case presentation.
+For example: Fisher et al. (2000) for palliative care clients and Stanhope & Knollmueller (2000) in general.
+As students debrief their nursing experiences each week, they will consider these concepts as they apply to their clients.
+The course, NURS 7100 - Community Nursing: Partnerships and Health describes several perspectives that could be taken about community, health and partnership.
+The course also describes the Stage Model of behaviour change (Prochaska) that will be useful in developing the interventions appropriate for the family.
 The home care agency's nursing model might be useful.
 The NURS 1019, Clinical Techniques: Assessment course describes a format for assessment.
 Also, the instructor is available for consultation.
 Students are encouraged to use various resources to understand the concepts and organize the client information for the presentation.